Norwegian Sky: Design

 As originally planned, Costa Olympia would have had an exterior and interior design identical to Costa Victoria.
 Following the acquisition by Norwegian Cruise Line, she was radically redesigned.
 Design changes included two decks of balcony cabins (opposed to no balcony cabins in the original plans), three additional restaurants, entirely altered decor and moving the bridge down by one deck to accommodate an observation lounge/spa complex on the topmost deck.
 Both the original and revised plans were the work of Tillberg Design.

-Initially Norwegian Sky utilized a standard dining program with set meal seating times for passengers.
-One year after she entered service, NCL introduced their "Freestyle Cruising" (a 'dine where you want, when you want') program.
-As a result, the ship had to be retrofitted with additional restaurants.

-When the ship was refitted for service as Pride of Aloha, a Hawaiian theme was adapted for the decorations of all public areas and cabins.
-At the same time, she received hull art consisting of colorful Hawaiian leis.
+When the ship was refitted for service as Pride of Aloha she received hull art consisting of colorful Hawaiian leis.

 Prior to being rechristened, the Pride of Aloha was not allowed to have a casino given the fact that it was mainly in US waters.
 Instead of a casino, the ship had the Kumu Cultural Center.
 This focused on three main themes - Everyday life in Ancient Hawai`i, the Hawaiian Kingdom and Contemporary Hawai'i.

 When the Pride of Aloha was rechristened back to Norwegian Sky, the casino was reinstated but she retained her livery.